Search

 Credit: Envato Elements/ travellersnep

-Freezers are great fire-resistant locations for storing cash.
-Since most fires start in the kitchen, make sure to avoid using your kitchen freezer.
-Although freezers are not great secret hiding places, they will definitely protect your valuables in the event of a fire.
+Freezers are safe spots for keeping cash since they're resistant to fire.
+Since many fires start in the kitchen, it's best not to use your kitchen freezer.
+While freezers may not be the best secret hiding places, they will definitely keep your valuables safe if there's a fire.

 7) Store Cash in Your Car